jeffcressman/ember-heroku-deploy-test/README.md

 npm install --save-dev broccoli-static-compiler
 ```

+## Fix Attempt #2

-I think the alternative is to include the full version of Handlebars so that it is possible to compile templates on the fly.
+Include the full version of Handlebars so that it is possible to compile templates on the fly as suggested [here](https://github.com/stefanpenner/ember-cli/issues/972)

 ## Pending Things to Try